PixesApp/avif-to-jpg-free/README.md

-# AVIF to JPG — Instant, Secure Image Conversion
+# AVIF to JPG Free Online — High-Speed, Browser-Based Conversion

-> Stop letting cloud servers harvest your metadata just to **convert avif to jpg**.
-Our **avif to jpg free online** utility processes everything locally, ensuring your files never leave your browser for maximum security.
+> Stop struggling with incompatible image formats by using our **avif to jpg free online** tool to bridge the gap between modern compression and universal accessibility.
+It is the fastest way to **convert avif to jpg** without ever sending your sensitive data to an external server.

 [![Live Tool](https://img.shields.io/badge/Live_Tool-pixes.app%2Favif-to-jpg-black?style=flat-square)](https://pixes.app/avif-to-jpg)
 [![No Upload](https://img.shields.io/badge/No_Upload-100%25_Private-green?style=flat-square)](https://pixes.app/avif-to-jpg)